A modern extension can do wonders for your home, but do you need planning permission for a conservatory, and how much could it cost?

 When is conservatory planning permission not required?

-How big can a conservatory be without planning permission?
+How large can a conservatory be without planning permission?

 How close can you build a conservatory to a boundary?